 To register and pay with a check, please download and complete Registration Form 2018 Conf and mail it to the NCPC address on the form.
 The form must be postmarked by the registration deadline.

 *Staff who work at member institutions may register at the member rate.
 To see if your institution is a member, visit our membership page.

 We value the involvement of students, working professionals, and volunteers whose institutional support is insufficient to attend this conference.
 NCPC offers a limited number of conference scholarships.
 This scholarship covers full registration.
 It does not cover travel, lodging, or other expenses.
 The application process is simple and consists primarily of telling us why attendance is important for you.
 The scholarship is intended to promote continuing preservation education and professional networking.
 Applicants must be employed by or volunteer at a North Carolina institution with a preservation mission that has little or no funding for professional development, or be a graduate student enrolled in a preservation related discipline at a college or university in North Carolina.
-To apply for a scholarship, please send an email explaining why attendance is important to you to the NCPC Executive Director by October 10th.
+To apply for a scholarship, please send an email explaining why attendance is important to you and a current resume to the NCPC Executive Director by October 10th.
 Early registration fees will be honored for any applicants who are not granted a scholarship.